 It’s still not quite as intuitive to use as the systems in the Astra or Golf, however, and its shiny finish can make it slightly difficult to read in direct sunlight.
 Thankfully, most of its menus are logically laid out and it’s a breeze to pair your phone using the Bluetooth connection.

 Tuning the DAB digital radio takes a frustratingly long time, however, and entering a postcode for the Garmin-based satellite navigation requires a few more prods of the screen than you might expect.

 It’s much easier to use the standard Apple CarPlay and Android Auto smartphone mirroring features.
 These let you use a variety of your phone’s music streaming and navigation apps through the car’s built-in display.

-The standard Civic’s eight-speaker stereo is pretty forgettable but the upgraded 11-speaker unit in EX and Sport Plus models sounds much better – it includes six rear speakers so your passengers don’t feel left out of the carpool karaoke.
+The Honda Civic’s standard eight-speaker stereo is pretty forgettable but the upgraded 11-speaker unit in EX and Sport Plus models sounds much better – it includes six rear speakers so your passengers don’t feel left out of the carpool karaoke.